Light-it-labs/laravel-google-jobs/README.md

-# Laravel Google Jobs Integration
+# Laravel Google Job Posting Integration
 ![](https://travis-ci.com/Light-it-labs/laravel_google_jobs.svg?branch=master)

 This package allows you to generate a valid Json object for Google Jobs Announcements in a easy and Laravel way.